Amit Khanna Design Associates

 This project attempts to marry the two divergent approaches by combining the globally accepted standard amenities of a hotel room, with the atmosphere of Northern India pervading the public spaces.

-Every object we produce, be it a 60,000 sq ft office building or a 0.5 sq ft light fixture, undergoes the same scrutiny of process & exactitude, that is founded in suitable materiality and innovation, irrespective of appearance.
+Every object we produce, be it a 7,50,000 sq ft factory or a 5000 sq ft family home, undergoes the same scrutiny of process & exactitude, that is founded in suitable materiality and innovation, irrespective of appearance.

 Where box-like compositions form the skyline of this bustling industrial estate, Urban Loop, in it’s doubly curved milky white aluminum cladding, serves as visual relief.